medjedovicm/sasapps.io/content/posts/sasjs-server-on-vps.md

 # grab latest api server
 curl -L https://github.com/sasjs/server/releases/latest/download/linux.zip > linux.zip
+# unzip can be installed with `apt install unzip`
 unzip linux.zip

 # Tell SASjs the location of your SAS executable
 echo "SAS_PATH=/path/to/your/sas.sh" > .env
 # At this point you can already stop, and you
-# will have SASjs Server in desktop mode.
+# will have SASjs Server in desktop mode!

 # If you would also like the option of a JS runtime, follow these steps: